zspecza/common-tags/readme.md

 // "foo bar\nbaz"
 ```

 We can make this neater.
-Every tag `common-tags` exports can delay execution if it receives a function as it's first argument.
+Every tag `common-tags` exports can delay execution if it receives a function as its first argument.
 This function is assumed to be a template tag, and is called via an intermediary tagging process before the result is passed back to our tag.
 Use it like so (this code is equivalent to the previous code block):

 ```js
 import {oneLine} from 'common-tags'